safarsin/AutoRewarder/USER_GUIDE.md

 ### ❌ Don'ts

 - Don't manually interact with Clone Edge (you still can use your main profile) while AutoRewarder is running
-- Don't use Bing in the same Edge profile while AutoRewarder is running (it can interfere with automation)
+- Don't use Bing while AutoRewarder is performing searches (it may be detected as unusual activity)
 - Don't force-close the app while a session is running
 - Don't modify files in `AppData\Local\AutoRewarder` manually
 - Don't run multiple AutoRewarder instances simultaneously